 A financial journalist was lambasted last year for writing that by the time you are 30 you should have at least your annual salary saved for retirement, by 40 three times, and by 50 six times your annual salary.
 Something most financial advisers would consider a tenet of basic financial planning but she was “savaged” because it’s considered wholly unachievable and out of reach for most in today’s economic climate.

 So what’s the solution?
 At the moment we do not have timely enough data.
 Despite comments that there would be attempts to bring the income distribution report forward, and through no fault of the Jersey Stats unit, it hasn’t happened.
-Having to wait five years every time to find out that those who need pay rises and to get on the housing ladder the most have once again potentially lost out is simply unacceptable, we should have this information on an annual basis.
+Having to wait five years every time to find out that those who need pay rises and to get on the housing ladder the most have once again potentially lost out is simply unacceptable, this information should be available on an annual basis.

 So as a start let’s have the States of Jersey and the statistics unit go further in its reporting to give us regular data that’s more precise, broader in scope and allows greater public scrutiny so that we can make better informed decisions.
 So that we can work towards creating a fairer society and help close the wealth gap that’s grown over the last few decades.